rackerlabs/support-how-to/content/rackspace-email/email-everyone-cloud-office-control-panel.md

 product_url: rackspace-email
 ---

 You can send an email to everyone on your domain.
-To email everyone, [log into the Cloud Office Control Panel](https://cp.rackspace.com), and perform the following steps:
+To email everyone, [log in to the Cloud Office Control Panel](https://cp.rackspace.com), and perform the following steps:

 1. From the **Go to section** menu, select **Domains**.
 2. In the **Tools** section, click **Email Everyone**.